pmndrs/zustand/docs/guides/ssr-and-hygration.md

 ## Server Side Rendering (SSR)

-Sever Side Rendering (SSR) is a technique that help use to render our components into HTML strings on the server, send them directly to the browser, and finally "hydrate" the static markup into a fully interactive app on the client.
+Sever Side Rendering (SSR) is a technique that help us to render our components into HTML strings on the server, send them directly to the browser, and finally "hydrate" the static markup into a fully interactive app on the client.